BerkantErbey/jekyll-now/_posts/2021-04-17-Ansible-Intro-(Installing-Software-with-Ansible).md

 This playbook contains 3 tasks.

-- Remove tixati program on host
+1.Remove tixati program on host

-- Add qbittorrent's repo to host
+2.Add qbittorrent's repo to host

-- Install qbittorrent to host
+3.Install qbittorrent to host